-Opened by the team which owned the subterranean Goodge Street drinking den Rev JW Simpson and Fitzrovia bar Bourne & Hollingsworth, the all-day restaurant and bar occupies a vast corner of a building which has housed various short-lived venues over the years including a sports bar, an Argentinian restaurant and an Indian curry house.
+Opened by the team which owned the subterranean Goodge Street drinking den Rev JW Simpson and Fitzrovia bar Bourne & Hollingsworth, this all-day restaurant, cocktail bar and cookery school ccupies a vast corner of a building which has housed various short-lived venues over the years including a sports bar, an Argentinian restaurant and an Indian curry house.

 However the charm, style and excellent food offered by Bourne & Hollingsworth Buildings – also known as B&H Buildings – should hopefully be enough to lure people off the beaten track.